jaschwanda/settings-solutions/README.md

 # usi-settings-solutions #

-The usi-settings-solutions module is a helper class used by various WordPress plugins developed by Universal Solutions.
+The Settings-Solutions plugin is a helper class used by various WordPress plugins developed by Universal Solutions.

 ## Installation ##
 This module should be installed in the usi-settings-solutions folder under the main WordPress plugins folder.